cwebber314/draw_oneline/README.md

 # Draw electrical onelines
 This projects uses SchemDraw to draw station to station onelines.

-For example a table with a sudo-topology like:
+For example a table with a sudo-topology like this (note this format came from an upstream source and is stupid.
+You should use something like a netlist if you give a damn):

 ```csv
 element,alpha,loc